Bret 'Hit Man' Hart punched by man who rushed stage at WWE event

 Breaking News Emails

-A man was arrested Saturday night after rushing onto the ring at a WWE event in Brooklyn and grabbing Bret "Hit Man" Hart as he was giving a speech, police and the wrestling organization said.
+A man was arrested Saturday night after rushing onto the ring at a WWE event in Brooklyn and grabbing Bret "Hit Man" Hart as he was giving a speech, officials said.

 The man punched Hart after grabbing him at the WWE Hall of Fame induction ceremony at the Barclays Center, New York police said.